 Alderman Road hallway-style buildings accommodate approximately 1,600 residents in nine houses.
-These houses are configured with double rooms off a common interior hallway.
-Each floor provides two shared bathrooms serving 20 to 25 residents.
+These houses feature hallway-style double rooms on each floor, with shared common areas and two shared bathrooms serving 20 to 25 residents.
 Two Resident Advisors live on each floor.

 These buildings are the most recent additions to on-Grounds housing.
 Nearby are the O-Hill Dining Room, the Aquatic & Fitness Center, and Slaughter Recreation Center.

 Houses: Balz-Dobie, Cauthen, Gibbons, Kellogg, Lile-Maupin, Shannon, Tuttle-Dunnington, Watson-Webb, and Woody

 Alderman Road Suite-Style

 Rooms in these suite-style buildings are not air-conditioned, so residents are encouraged to bring fans.
 Laundry facilities for these buildings are located in Gibbons House or across the pedestrian path at Gooch.
 Also nearby are O-Hill and Runk dining rooms, the Aquatic & Fitness Center, and Scott Stadium.

 Houses: Courtenay, Dunglison, and Fitzhugh

 These suite-style buildings are located at the intersection of Alderman and Stadium roads.
 Both Gooch and Dillard were renovated recently and will accommodate approximately 610 first-year residents.

 This area consists of four-floor structures with two two-story suites containing primarily double rooms.
 A typical suite accommodates six students, but a few suites house up to 10 students.
-Each suite features a living area and bath facilities.
+Each suite features a furnished living area and bath facilities.
 There is an upperclass Resident Advisor for every three to five suites (for every 17 to 27 first-year residents).